psilons/system-setup-notes/computer_monitors/optimal_monitor_size.md

 | 42 inches    | 36.6 inches | 20.6 inches | 2.2879       |

 There are several options:
-- 1 42-inch + 1 27-inch vertical(optinally + 1 27-inch vertical for symmetry
+- 1 42-inch + 1 27-inch vertical(optionally + 1 27-inch vertical for symmetry
   and use it as auxiliary): Since the height center is >= 10 inches, this works well for taller folks (maybe > 6 feet?)
 - 1 32-inch + 2 24-inch vertical: The 32-inch is a little short vertically, but
   can work well since the height can handle legal paper height (14 inches).
 - 1 32-inch + 2 27-inch vertical: The 2 27-inch monitors can handle more long
   content, such as programming code.
+- 2 32-inch: The width is a little over and the height is a little under.

 With 3 monitors, we may turn side monitors a little to accommodate the total width.